 Troy arrived in Kansas on November the 8th and a cold front was moving in the day he arrived, and with the recent activity you could just tell this cold front was going to have the big boys up and on their feet during daylight hours.
 I had been seeing a really nice buck that we appropriately named “Horn Donkey”.
 He started showing up in late October on my trail camera pictures.
 To my surprise he was living right behind my house.
 He started showing up only at night on October 26th and the a few days before Troy arrived he started getting bolder and showing up right at daylight and right at dark.
 Then the day before Troy was to arrive he showed up on our trail camera pictures later in the morning hours and earlier in the afternoon and was there all hours of the day.
 Troy and I knew if we played it smart we just might get a shot at this once in a lifetime buck.
 Just the possibility of getting a Boone and Crockett buck with a bow on film had Troy and me so excited we couldn’t think straight.

-I picked Troy up at the airport and it was raining and cold.
+I picked Troy up at the airport and it was raining and cold no need for polarized sunglasses for sure on this day.
 We made a quick visit to Cabellas and then arrived at my house around lunch time.
 Troy got unpacked and we had some venison stew for lunch and then Troy shot his bow.
 We decided to hunt a different location than where we were getting the trail camera pictures of “Horn Donkey” because the wind was unfavorable.

 The first evening hunt was uneventful and cold and wet.
 But the next morning the conditions were perfect for deer hunting and we had an awesome hunt.
 We got settled in the 2 loc-ons well before daylight and the excitement was in the air.
 The rut was on and we had a Booner on trail camera right where our stands were.
 The wind was out of the northwest and perfect.
 We saw four bucks and two coyotes that morning and 2 of the bucks were nice but they weren’t what we were after.
 We were after “Horn Donkey”.
 We hunted until about 11am and then slipped out and had some lunch and got back in the stand around 2:00pm.
 The wind was blowing pretty hard in our face as we made our way to the stand and we walked up on about 25 turkeys as we got to the stand.
 We got up in the stand and got situated and I decided to do a little calling.